 Jen joined the research group in October 2011.
 Her research projects revolve around biogeochemical interactions between microbes and their environment in complex modern systems, including mid-ocean ridge hydrothermal vents and hypersaline photosynthetic microbial mats.
 Current projects include investigating the kinetics and fractionation of intermediate sulfur redox species mediated by growth of key hydrothermal microbes, using biogeochemical models to visualize C and S cycling within complex microbial networks, and investigating the effect of diel cycling on C, N, S isotopes of biomass in layered photosynthetic microbial mats.

 Kärt joined the research group in October 2020.
 Her research projects revolve around carbon and sulfur cycling associated with the Great Oxidation Event and she is investigating both pyrite and organic sulfur in bulk sediments and at the micro-scale.
 She works primarily with sediments from Karelia (Russia) and Gabon.

 - R. Seth Wood, Ph.D. student

-Seth is a 1st year student interested in developing a deeper and more rigorous understanding of a suite of carbonate-based geochemical proxies.
-His research is likely to combine bulk and micron-scale approaches in a mixture of modern and deep-time settings.
+Seth is a 2nd year student interested in developing a deeper and more rigorous understanding of a suite of carbonate-based geochemical proxies.
+His research to-date has focused on barite and carbonate mineral precipitation in modern methane seep settings on the Norwegian shelf and Barents Sea.

 Our lab is currently looking for new members!
 Please contact email@example.com with any questions you have regarding research or collaborative opportunities.